dingxuan97/Vino-Tracking-and-Reid-with-ROS/README.md

 # Running the tests

-Run the following commands to start the test for the demonstration
+Run the following commands to start the test for the demonstration.
+You can find some sample dataset videos in the videos folder.
+References below.

 ## Multi-cam-multi-person-tracking